daniel-e/rust-captcha/README.md

 cargo run --release
 ```

+*On Ubuntu 18.04 it can happen that openssl does not compile.
+Install libssl1.0-dev via `sudo apt install libssl1.0-dev` which will fix the problem.*

 The service is listening on port 8080 for incoming requests.

 If you don't have Redis already running type `make redis` in another console in the same directory.
 This command